vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/deploy-license.md

 ## Precautions

-- If the license file is not deployed, Nebula Graph Enterprise Edition cannot be started.
+- If the license file is not deployed, NebulaGraph Enterprise Edition cannot be started.

 - Do not modify the license file, otherwise the license will become invalid.